gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

 `gatsby-config`.
 The next time we have to create a similar site for a new product we have to start from scratch and remake all of the decisions we made for our first site.
-Wouldn't it be great if we could re-use our gatsby-config across projects?
+Wouldn't it be great if we could re-use our config across projects?
 That's where starters come in.

 ## Starters